permutationlock/emscripten_c_examples/file_io/README.md

 use for reading and writing data.
 Emscripten provides a way to emulate a somewhat limited version of this functionality.

-Starting from the basic hello emcc project created above, let us modify `main.c` as follows:
+Starting from the basic hello emcc project created earlier, let us modify `main.c` as follows:

 ```C